ivangfr/spring-data-jpa-r2dbc-mysql-stream-million-records/README.md

 - **MySQL monitor**

-  To check data in `customerdb` database
+  To check data in `customerdb` database:
   ```
   docker exec -it -e MYSQL_PWD=secret mysql mysql -uroot --database customerdb
   SELECT count(*) FROM customer;
   ```

-  To create a dump from `customer` table in `customerdb` database, make sure you are in `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder and run
+  To create a dump from `customer` table in `customerdb` database, make sure you are in `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder and run:
   ```
   ./dump-mysql-db.sh
   ```

 ## Shutdown

-- To stop `streamer-data-jpa` and `streamer-data-r2dbc`, go to the terminals were they are running and press `Ctrl+C`
+- To stop `streamer-data-jpa` and `streamer-data-r2dbc`, go to the terminals were they are running and press `Ctrl+C`;
-- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder, run the command below
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder, run the command below:
   ```
   docker compose down -v
   ```

 ## Cleanup

-To remove all Docker images created by this project, go to a terminal and, inside `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder, run the following script
+To remove all Docker images created by this project, go to a terminal and, inside `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder, run the following script:
 ```
 ./remove-docker-images.sh
 ```